Development of this quiz is in progress.

 What information is required to develop project schedule?

-A | Project charter, List of requirements, work breakdown structure, estimate activity resources, and estimate activity duration. |
+A | List of requirements, work breakdown structure, and estimate activity resources. |

-B | Outputs from processes to define and sequence activities, estimate activity resources, and estimate activity duration. |
+B | Project charter, List of requirements, work breakdown structure, estimate activity resources, and estimate activity duration. |

 C | Project scope, finalized requirements, sequence activities, estimate activity resources, and estimate activity duration. |